View Document Text

 management of its client accounts would continue unchanged under the leadership of

-client assets, so while issues of custody would continue to be taken care of by the
+client assets.
+While issues of custody would continue to be handled by the Client’s

-Client’s chosen qualified custodian, the Client would have time to make and implement
+chosen qualified custodian, the Client would have time to make and implement a

 Item 21 – Information Security Program